 TDOT recognizes the significance of pavement conditions on bicyclists comfort and safety.
 When possible, TDOT implements higher quality resurfacing treatments on designated bicycle boulevards during regularly scheduled resurfacing projects.
-For example, during the June 2015 resurfacing of the Sam Hughes neighborhood, and the June 2016 resurfacing of the Peter Howell neighborhood, the Third Street Bicycle Boulevard was milled and repaved - in order to provide a better riding surface and to get the most value by investing in segments that are used far more than most other residential streets.
-In 2017 the Third Street Bicycle Boulevard in Miramonte East and Speedway/Swan neighborhoods will receive the same treatment.
+For example, during the June 2015 resurfacing of the Sam Hughes neighborhood, and the June 2016 resurfacing of the Peter Howell neighborhood, the Third Street Bicycle Boulevard received a full 2" mill and overlay - in order to maximize the benefits of resurfacing investments by using them on the most heavily traveled residential streets.
+The estimated cost of resurfacing the nine existing and in-progress bicycle boulevards is approximatively \$10.8 million.